-Angola has also entered into other BITs with other states, but those have not yet entered into force.
+Angola has also entered into BITs with other states, but those have not yet entered into force.

-Through Presidential Decree No. 122/14 of 4 June 2014, Angola approved model provisions for BITs to be executed by Angola in the future (some authors call it Angola's 'model BIT').
+Through Presidential Decree No. 122/14 of 4 June 2014, Angola approved model provisions for BITs to be executed by Angola in the future (Angola's 'model BIT').
 These provisions continue to include some of the main rights typically granted to foreign investors under investment treaties.
-However, according to Angola's model BIT, and in contrast to the BITs currently in force between Angola and foreign states, those rights are no longer enforceable through investor-state arbitration, but rather through consultations between the contracting states.
+However, according to Angola's model BIT, and in contrast to the BITs currently in force between Angola and foreign states, those rights are not enforceable through investor-state arbitration, but rather through consultations between the contracting states.
 In the event of failure of those consultations, the dispute shall be solved through state-to-state dispute resolution via the International Court of Justice.